JagdishChavan081/WebDevelopment/README.md

 <p>
 In this repository, I’m gonna show you to get started with HTML, CSS & JavaScript by creating a simple, responsive product page website.

-Don’t worry if you have no experience with web development, because in this course you’re gonna start at the very beginning.

 text editor:-Visual Studio Code.

 Then you'll learn the basics of HTML and create your first HTML page - adding headings, paragraphs, lists, links and images.